preterag/pipecdn/IMPLEMENTATION_SUMMARY.md

 - Systemd service starts and runs correctly
 - Backup script successfully creates backups
 - Solana wallet successfully configured
-- Configuration file correctly integrated with placeholder binary
+- Configuration file correctly integrated with the binary
+- Binary version 0.2.8 is running correctly

 ## Conclusion

-The Pipe PoP node implementation is well-structured and follows best practices for Linux service deployment.
+The Pipe PoP node implementation is complete and follows best practices for Linux service deployment.
 The Solana integration has been completed successfully, with the wallet configured for use with the node.
-The placeholder implementation is working correctly, and the systemd service is properly configured.
-Once the actual binary is available, the node should be fully operational with minimal additional configuration.
+The actual Pipe PoP binary (v0.2.8) has been installed and is running correctly as a systemd service.
+The node is fully operational and ready for production use.